CMU-17-214/f2023/assignments/hw4.md

 The assignment is worth 110 points.
 We expect to grade the assignment approximately with this rubric:

 - [ ] 20pt: The implementation was improved in some from.
 The improved implementation still compiles on GitHub Actions and provides the same basic functionality as the original implementation.
 Improvements like supporting deeper nesting of articles or supporting events are okay, but breaking the existing functionality is not.
+- [ ] 56pt: For each of the first 7 design problems  (responsibility assignment, code duplication, coupling, cohesion, extensibility, encapsulation, and instanceof; not "SubSubSubSubSubArticles"):
+  - [ ] 4pt: There is an issue on GitHub that (a) names the design problem in the title, (b) identifies an instance of the problem in the code, and (c) explains *why* this is a problem.
+The issue's text demonstrates an understanding of the design problem.
+  - [ ] 4pt: The issue is (a) closed with (b) a description of the fix and (c) a link to the commit(s) that contain the fix so that we can find the fix in the implementation.
+The change indeed improves the design as described without introducing new obvious design problems.
-- [ ] 14pt: The fixed implementation better handles articles and subarticles with less code duplication and better implementations for common functionality like `getTopics`, `getSize`, and parent/child relationships.
-The `README.md` file (section "SubSubSubSubSubArticles") describes why the old implementation was problematic and how it was improved in a way that demonstrates an understanding of design reasoning and the used design pattern.
+- [ ] 14pt: For "SubSubSubSubSubArticles": An issue (named "SubSubSubSubSubArticles" or similar) describes why the old implementation was problematic.
+The issue is closed with a description of how it was improved in a way that demonstrates an understanding of design reasoning and the used design pattern.
+The fixed implementation better handles articles and subarticles with less code duplication and better implementations for common functionality like `getTopics`, `getSize`, and parent/child relationships.
  - [ ] 10pt.
-The branch's directory contains a partial object model in `sub-articles.pdf` that describes the design fix for the "SubSubSubSubSubArticles" problem.
-It need only include the classes involved with your fix.
+The repository contains a partial object model in `sub-articles.pdf` that describes the design fix for the "SubSubSubSubSubArticles" problem.
+It needs only include the classes involved with your fix.
 The diagram should be consistent with the actual implementation, use suitable notation, and be at the right level of abstraction.
-- [ ] 56pt: For each of the 7 sections of the  `README.md`  file after "SubSubSubSubSubArticles" (responsibility assignment, code duplication, coupling, cohesion, extensibility, encapsulation, and instanceof):
-  - [ ] 4pt: The text in the  `README.md` file, in the corresponding section, points out an instance of the problem, describes its location, explains why it is a design issue, and suggests a possible fix.
-The text demonstrates an understanding of the design problem and solution.
-  - [ ] 4pt: For each instance, we can find the corresponding fix in the implementation based on the provided the description and it indeed improves the design as described without introducing new obvious design problems.
 - [ ] 10pt: The git commits are cohesive and have meaningful descriptions that indicate what fix they are part of.
 The changes did not introduce severe style or readability issues.

 *If the submitted link does not have the right format, we will not be able to grade your solution and will assign 0 points.*